 2.3 What are the principal legal structures used for managers and advisers of Alternative Investment Funds?

-The AIF, which is not self-managed, will need to be managed by a:
+The AIF, which is not self-managed, will need to be managed by a fund manager authorised to manage UCITS or AIFs, as applicable (sociedade gestora de organismos de investimento coletivo).